aws-samples/pixel-streaming-on-eks/docs/DEPLOY_DEMO.md

     - kubectl
     - helm

+TODO What about putting the game binary in a folder where it can be packaged up with the container and deployed to EKS?
+TODO

 ## Building the AMI

 Build an AMI to handle the latest GPU Driver for EKS.

 1. Navigate to the packer directory, and build.

+TODO Update `eks-gpu-node.json` region, AMI owner?, k8 version, cuda version, ...

 ```
+$ packer plugins install github.com/hashicorp/amazon
 $ cd pixel-streaming-on-eks/packer
 $ packer build eks-gpu-node.json
 ```